thepanacealab/covid19_biohackathon/treatments_misinformation/README.md

-# Characterize the information/misinformation around potential COVID-19 treatments using Twitter data
+# Characterization of Potential Drug Treatments forCOVID-19 using Twitter
 The objective of this project is to analyze whether Twitter data can be utilized to characterize the information related to treatments for COVID-19.
 For this project, we utilized our  [150+ million tweets of COVID-19 chatter](https://zenodo.org/record/3738018).
 The dataset consists of tweets from January 27th to April 6th, all related to COVID-19 chatter, for more details visit the pre-print for the dataset [150+ million tweets of COVID-19 chatter](https://arxiv.org/abs/2004.03688).

 ## Methodology